NimbalkarDivya/Fun-with-key-game/README.md

 # Fun-with-key-game
-these game help you to strong your General knowledge. using hint we want to find the correct spelling in 6 chances.
+fun with key is an educational and engaging game designed to enhance your general knowledge and spelling skills.
+The game challenges players to find the correct spelling of words related to various general knowledge topics using contextual hints, all within a limited number of chance